ehb54/cryoem_uth/README.md

      * Application `DCV remote desktop`
      * Project - this is the allocation which will be charged for the usage
      * Queue - `gpu-a100`
-     * Nodes - the number of nodes
+     * Nodes - the number of nodes - currently only 1 node is supported
      * Job Name - optional, but useful if you are running multiple jobs
      * Time limit - Important - limits the maximum time of the session
      * Reservation - Ignore unless you have made special arrangements